NodePing/NodePing_import/README.md

 # NodePing_node
-Node.js library for interacting with NodePing API
+Node.js library for importing uptime monitoring checks and settings from other providers into NodePing

 **Requirements:**